 - Not giving their potential for progress enough time – this is based on a model of “sick-care” that has little vested interest in you becoming a better part of yourself.
 With a limited number of visits (usually focused on the “wrong” place) that are misdirected by reimbursement concerns rather than what you would benefit from.
 So after your 4 – 6 visits you are released with what you got.
 Health care is something totally different in my perspective, and with the right information from screening the movement and breath (the FMS Screen and the BOLT score are well backed clinically and scientifically for over 25 years), the right program can be given, AND the progression comes with your investments – efforts and time, not expensive methods.

 - no long term roadmap to want they want to do – just do these exercises to keep your ________ from hurting.
 Once the pain subsided or didn’t seem to hamper life, the person would return to what they were doing.
 And some of those things they returned to doing were hampering their continued progress, often promoting a painful pattern, and would falsely believe the exercises they were given would minimize the problem…….you can see the insanity, and yet this is the common scope of what’s offered to someone struggling to move.

 You do have choices, despite what has happened in the past.
 Give me a try!
 I think you will be surprised how quickly you can get back on your feet well and gaining confidence in doing the things you want to do, and do them well!

-Article by Shawn M Flot, MPT.
-He is an experience Certified Oxygen Advantage® Instructor.
-Combined with his 30 years of experience in Exercise Physiology, Physical Therapist for health and performance, and a dedicated Yoga practitioner is making for a power-house to help many people succeed in re-discovering their own health and healing, being optimally fit for their adventures and living well.
+Article by Shawn M Flot, MPT – Masters in Physical Therapy (1994).
+He is an experienced Certified Oxygen Advantage® Instructor, and Functional Movement Systems specialist.
+Combined with his 35 years of experience in Exercise Physiology, Physical Therapist for health and performance, and a dedicated Hatha Yoga practitioner, is making for a power-house to help many people succeed in re-discovering their own health and healing, being fit and living well for their adventures.